Demobilisation of the British Armed Forces after the Second World War: Demobilisation plan

 The wartime Minister of Labour and National Service and Britain's first post-war Foreign Secretary Ernest Bevin, was the chief architect of the demobilisation plan.
 The speed of its introduction was attributed to the tide of public opinion, which favoured slogans and policies that appealed to peace and disengagement.
 According to some sources, it was also driven by the labour shortage due to post-war reconstruction.
 The plan received bipartisan support, which was not seen during the 1930s when Labour and Conservative positions lacked consensus.

-The details involving the criteria and framework for demobilisation was unveiled to the public on 22 September 1944.
+The details involving the criteria and framework for demobilisation were unveiled to the public on 22 September 1944.
 It was scheduled to be implemented on 18 June 1945 and, a month before that date, British soldiers were already well informed about the process, including the welfare system that would support the veterans.
 Under the plan, most servicemen and servicewomen were to be released from the armed forces according to their 'age-and-service number', which, as its name suggests, was calculated from their age and the months they had served in uniform.
 A small number of so-called 'key men' whose occupational skills were vital to postwar reconstruction were to be released ahead of their turn.
 Married women and men aged fifty or more were also given immediate priority.

-Demobilisating service personnel passed through special demobilisation centres.
+Service personnel being demobilised passed through special demobilisation centres.

 Release process

 The release process began on schedule, about six weeks after V-E Day.
-Decommissioned soldiers received a demobilisation grant and a set of civilian clothing, which included the so-called "demob suit", shirts, underclothes, raincoats, hat, and shoes.
+Decommissioned soldiers received a one-time grant of £83 each, the promise of a right to return to their old jobs, and a set of civilian clothing, which included the so-called "demob suit", shirts, underclothes, raincoats, hat, and shoes.
 At the end of 1945, demobilised soldiers reached 750,000 and this number doubled two months later after Japan's surrender.
 By 1947, about 4.3 million men and women returned to 'civvy street'.
 The process was not without controversy.
-Frustration at the allegedly slow pace of release led to a number of disciplinary incidents in all branches of the armed services in the winter of 1945-6, most famously the so-called RAF 'strikes' in India and South East Asia.
+Frustration at the allegedly slow pace of release led to a number of disciplinary incidents in all branches of the armed services in the winter of 1945–6, most famously the so-called RAF 'strikes' in India and South East Asia.
 This frustration led to the abandonment of some of the pre-release programmes.